navnee1h/passlord/README.md

 ### License

-Passlord is licensed under the GPLv3 license.
+Passlord is licensed under the MIT license.
 See [LICENSE](LICENSE) for more information.

 ### Legal disclaimer: